What is a VPN and Why Would You Use One?

 What is a VPN?

-A virtual private network (VPN) is a way to connect to the internet privately and securely.
-They work by masking your IP address
+A virtual private network (VPN) is a way to connect to the internet privately and securely by masking your IP address.

 Your internet service provider (ISP) typically has information about each device you use to connect to the internet, such as smartphones and computers.
-This includes your Internet Protocol (IP) address.
+This includes their Internet Protocol (IP) addresses.

-An IP address is a unique identifier that allows an exchange of information between devices on a network.
+An IP address is a unique identifier that allows information to be exchanged between devices on a network.
 Each internet-connected device has its own IP address that lets your ISP and potentially other entities know general information about your location.
-This could include your city and country but typically wouldn’t include your street address.
+This could include collecting data about the websites you visit and potentially sensitive information you enter online.

 Your IP address is essential, but it could give away sensitive information to your ISP and anyone who can access it.
 In some cases, your ISP could also track your online activity.
 This could include collecting data about the websites you visit and any passwords you enter.